 Approach used to calculate financial impact: - The direct impact of the risk will be an increase of the cost of EUAs paid per tonne of CO2. - In order to estimate the impact, given our current portfolio and emissions, we have evaluated a number of scenarios for the evolution of European CO2 EUA prices. - The impact of the risk in this case is the cost difference for the emissions from our current portfolio between the expected CO2 EUA prices scenario and the high increase scenario. - Future potential additions to the current portfolio have the potential to increase the CO2 emissions and therefore the impact of the risk.
-Figures and assumptions used in the calculation: - Current portfolio represents emissions of 50,000 tonnes CO2 for own operations and an additional 10,000 tonnes CO2 for drilling rigs per year (after electrification of the Edward Grieg and Johan Sverdrup fields). - Expected base scenario for CO2 prices is at 36 EUR per ton in 2030. - High case scenario for CO2 prices is at 52 EUR per ton in 2030. - 16 EUR x 60,000 tonnes CO2 \approx 1,000,000 USD per year.
+Figures and assumptions used in the calculation: - Current portfolio represents emissions of 50,000 tonnes CO2 for own operations and an additional 10,000 tonnes CO2 for drilling rigs per year (after electrification of the Edward Grieg and Johan Sverdrup fields). - Expected base scenario for CO2 prices is at 70 USD per ton in 2030. - High case scenario for CO2 prices is at 100 USD per ton in 2030. - 30 USD x 60,000 tonnes CO2 = 1,800,000 USD per year.

-Lundin Energy's response to this risk is: - Funding R&D projects that aim at reducing GHG emissions and improving low emission technologies. - Perform stress tests on our portfolio to evaluate the effects of taxes increase and evaluate relevant mitigations to reduce emissions further. - Communicate the continued need for existing and new oil and gas producing fields to meet the future energy demand and ensure those are a viable part of the future energy mix.
-Case study: - Lundin Energy has built a carbon cost assumption into our forward business planning, with sensitivities, to model the percentage of future operating costs from carbon costs.
-This analysis is updated on an ongoing basis, helping us to manage carbon costs and mitigate them.
-Cost of response to risk: - Lundin Energy actively participate in stakeholder management, and apply business intelligence to provide a basis for informed decision making and portfolio management. - This includes studies and access to industry databases and analyses.
+Lundin Energy's response is to manage, and mitigate this risk, by: - Funding R&D projects that aim at reducing GHG emissions and improving low emission technologies. -Perform stress tests on our portfolio to evaluate the effects of taxes increase and evaluate relevant mitigations to reduce emissions further. - Communicate the continued need for existing and new oil and gas producing fields to meet the future energy demand and ensure those are a viable part of the future energy mix.
+Case study: - Lundin Energy faces growing carbon costs as Norwegian regulation is constantly strengthening with respect to decarbonisation.
+The Norwegian Government recently announced a carbon tax increase to \$240/tonne CO2 by 2030.
+In order to prepare for the tax increase, Lundin Energy needed to analyse risks associated with the Norwegian carbon tax increase, in terms of resilience of current and future assets and activities.
+In response, Lundin Energy has built a carbon cost assumption into our forward business planning, with sensitivities, to model the percentage of future operating costs in terms of Norwegian carbon tax and EUA allowances.
+This analysis is updated on an ongoing basis with our Asset Business Planning Framework, helping us to manage carbon costs and mitigate them.
+Cost of response to risk: - Lundin Energy applies business intelligence to provide a basis for informed decision making and perfolio management.
+This involved scenario analysis of carbon cost impacts, which includes purchase of data around carbon costs and projections.
+This cost includes studies and access to industry databases and analyses.
 The cost of studies and access to industry databases and analyses is approximately 100,000 USD per year.
+This was calculated based on average prices paid for such services over the past 3 years.